zhscn/nongnu/README.md

     (advice-add 'text-scale-adjust :after #'visual-fill-column-adjust)

+Note that this functionality is controlled by the option `visual-fill-column-adjust-for-text-scale`.
+If this is set to `nil`, the margins are not adjusted for the text size.

 ## Customisation ##

-The customisation group `visual-fill-column` has five options (beside `global-visual-fill-column-mode`) that can be used to customise `visual-fill-column`:
+The customisation group `visual-fill-column` has several options that can be used to customise the package.

 `visual-fill-column-width`: column at which to wrap lines.
 If set to `nil` (the default), use the value of `fill-column` instead.